Does It Matter How Medigap Plans Are Priced?

 The premium is based on your age at issue and the premium will only increase when the carrier has a “state-wide increase.”
 You will not receive an annual age increase.

-The community rated plans are the most misunderstood (see my explanation below).
 With these plans, the base premium is priced the same for everyone in the area, regardless of age.
+Your policy does not increase due to age.

 What Method Is Best?

 In reality, there is little advantage between the 3 pricing methods.
-First, community-rated plans usually start much higher and almost always have a built-in enrollment discount that diminishes a little each year.
+First, community-rated plans sometimes start higher and almost always have a built-in enrollment discount that diminishes a little each year.
 This causes the premium to increase automatically every year, in addition, you will have a “state-wide” rate adjustment each year.
-Many folks think community rated is the way to go, in reality, you may end of spending much more in premium than having an issue-age or age-attained policy.